FROSTEROID/Check_MailRu_User_Status/README.md

 # Check_MailRu_User_Status
-//A simple static class that checks mail.ru user status by it's address.
+//A simple static class that checks mail.ru user status by it's address.<br>
-//It uses http://status.mail.ru/?address@dom.ru pattern to fetch an image and then check if it "red" or "green".
+//It uses http://status.mail.ru/?address@dom.ru pattern to fetch an image and then check if it "red" or "green".<br>
 //It desn't actually use colors. :D

 // 570 - red status image length<br>